vishvAsa/kalpAntaram/smRtiH/manuH/gangAnatha-TippanyaH/03/274_api_naH.md

 title = "274 अपि नः"

 +++
-There is nothing in Medhātithi to show that he reads ‘*pūjayet*’ for ‘*bhojayet*’, as stated by Buhler.

-This verse is quoted in *Aparārka* (p.
-512), which explains ‘*Jñāti*’ as ‘relations on the father’s side’, and ‘*bāndhava*’ as ‘relations on the mother’s side’;—and in *Hemādri* (Śrāddha, p.
-1515), which has the following notes:—‘*Jñāti*’ are relations on the father’s side, *i.e*., Sapiṇḍas;—the remnant of the food cooked for the *Śrāddha* should be made to reach those; *i.e*., they should be fed with it with due respect; after which one should honour the ‘*Bāndhavas*,’ *i.e*., relations on the mother’s and the wife’s side; if, however, on being asked ‘what shall be done with the remnant?’—the Brāhmaṇas should say ‘give it to us’—then other food should be cooked for the relations; and these are to be fed with the remnant, only if so permitted by the Brāhmaṇas.
-It may be regarded as incumbent on the Brāhmaṇas to give this permission.
+‘*Prākchāye kuñjarasya*’—‘In the afternoon, when the shadow cast by the elephant falls towards the East’ (Medhātithi, Kullūka, Nārāyaṇa and Rāghavānanda);—‘daring an eclipse’ (‘others’ in Medhātithi, who rejects it).—*Mitākṣarā* (on 1.218) quotes a definition by which the name applies to a particular day—

+> yadenduḥ pitṛdaivatye haṃsaścaiva kare sthitaḥ \|
+> yāmyāṃ tithirbhavetsāhi gajacchāyā prakīrtitā \|\|

+This verse is quoted in *Nirṇayasindhu* (p.
+109), which quotes from *Vāyupurāṇa* a definition of ‘*Gajacchāyā*’ as the 13th day of the month during which the sun lies in the asterism of Hastā, and the moon in that of Maghā;—in *Hemādri* (Śrāddha, p.
+245);—in *Śrāddhakriyākaumudī* (p.
+271), which explains ‘*dadyāt*’ as ‘*dadāti*’ and ‘*prākchāye etc*.’ as ‘when the shadow of the elephant is cast towards the East,’ and notes that this is mere *Arthavāda*;—and in *Vaṛṣakriyākaumudī* (p.
+355).